logicalhan/mirb-iOS/README.md

 # mirb-iOS

-An embeddable Ruby read-eval-print loop for iOS.
+An muby read-eval-print loop for iOS.

 ## Installation